 Dividing the dough

 To create a decent-sized Christmas Tree pull-apart bread, I recommend dividing the dough into 24 parts.
-You actually only need 23 parts but you can shape the extra one into a star or just snack on it (after baking)!
+You'll only need 23 parts for the Christmas tree but it's easier to divide the dough into an equal number of parts.
+You can use the extra dough ball as a decorative star or as a snack (after baking)!

 - roll the dough into a long tube and cut it into parts OR